aymanimtyaz/spndr/README.md

 This is a wrapper module that implements the Telegram bot API functions **getUpdates** and **sendMessage**

 ### 7. replies.py
-This file open's the bot's reply templates stored in the _replies_ directory and return's them to message_processor.py when called upon.
+This file opens the bot's reply templates stored in the _replies_ directory and returns them to message_processor.py when called upon.

 ## Control Flow Diagram